South Dakota Landlord Tenant Rights

 • Lease Violation: In the case of a lease violation, landlords may proceed directly with filing an eviction suit with the court.
 No notice is required.

 • No Lease/End of Lease: If a tenant remains on the property after the lease term has ended, landlords may issue a notice to quit.
 The amount of time required in the notice depends on the length of the tenancy.
-For week-to-week tenancies, a landlord must provide a 7-Day Notice to Quit or if it’s month-to-month tenancies the landlord must provide a 30-Day Notice to Quit.
+For week-to-week tenancies, a landlord must provide a 7-Day Notice To Quit, which for other cases of tenancy at will is a 15-Day Notice To Quit.

-• Sale of Rental Unit: If the rental property is being sold and the tenancy will not continue with the new owners, the landlord must provide a 3-Day Notice to Quit.
+• Sale of Rental Unit: If the rental property is being sold and the tenancy will not continue with the new owners, the landlord may evict the tenant immediately without notice if the tenant has not moved out by the specified date of termination.

 • Falsely Claiming to Need a Service Animal: If a tenant falsely claims that they need a service animal, they may be evicted.
 It is unclear how much prior notice, if any, is required before landlords can begin the eviction process.